 - flower essences vs essential oils

-- comparison chart bach flower essence and essential oils
+- the difference between flower essence and essential oils

 - difference between flower essences and essential oils